thesandybridge/wpengine-cli/README.md

 [wpengine API reference](https://wpengineapi.com/reference)

+> **Warning**
+> This project is not constantly worked on and is unstable.
+Use at your own risk.
+As long as the version is below **1.0.0** you may experience breaking changes.

 ## Installation

 You will need Rust installed in order to install this from Crates.io, however, on github there are binaries for Windows, Mac, and Linux that you can install.